csswizardry/csswizardry.github.com/_posts/2022-10-12-speeding-up-async-snippets.md

 But that begs the question… can’t we just use the `async` attribute?

 <small>As a bit of additional trivia, this means that adding
-`script.async='async'` is redundant—don’t bother with that.
-Interestingly, adding `script.defer=defer` does work, but again, you don’t need an async snippet to achieve that result—just use a regular `<script src="" defer>`.</small>
+`script.async='async'` is redundant — don’t bother with that.
+Interestingly, adding `script.defer=defer` does work, but again, you don’t need an async snippet to achieve that result — just use a regular `<script src="" defer>`.</small>

 ## Legacy `async` Support

 It wasn’t until 2015 (admittedly, that is seven years ago now…) that [all browsers supported the `async` attribute](https://caniuse.com/script-async).
-For all _major_ browsers, that date was 2011—over ten years ago.
+For all _major_ browsers, that date was 2011 — over ten years ago.
 So, in order to work around it, third party vendors employed async snippets.
 Async snippets are, at their most basic, a polyfill.